ddnexus/pagy/docs/how-to.md

 ==- Skip the page links

-If you want to skip the generation of the page links, just set the `:size` variable to `0`:
+If you want to skip the generation of the page links, just set the `:size` option to `0`:

 ```ruby
 pagy = Pagy.new count: 1000, size: 0 # etc